Hennam History, Family Crest & Coats of Arms

 Early History of the Hennam family

 This web page shows only a small excerpt of our Hennam research.
-Another 143 words (10 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hennam History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1667, 1589, 1594, 1795, 1559, 1547, 1554, 1656, 1654, 1656 and are included under the topic Early Hennam History in all our PDF Extended History products and printed products wherever possible.

 Hennam Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Hennam has been recorded under many different variations, including Hanham, Hannam, Haname, Hannan, Hannem, Hanhams, Hannams, Hanam, Hanams, Hannum and many more.

 Early Notables of the Hennam family (pre 1700)

 Another 111 words (8 lines of text) are included under the topic Early Hennam Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hennam family to Ireland

 Some of the Hennam family moved to Ireland, but this topic is not covered in this excerpt.

 Another 50 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hennam family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Hennams were some of the first of the immigrants to arrive in North America: Thomas Hanham who settled in Virginia in 1608; twelve years before the "Mayflower"; another Thomas settled in Virginia in 1773; John Hanam arrived in San Francisco, Cal. in 1850.
 In Newfoundland, James Hanham settled in Hants Harbour in 1829.